itsSanalog/sanalog.net/sanastro/src/content/blog/credo.md

 The Kochab code governs design.

+Good design

+- is innovative
+- makes a product useful
+- is aesthetic
+- makes a product understandable
+- is unobtrusive
+- is honest
+- is long-lasting
+- is thorough down to the last detail
+- is environmentally-friendly
+- is as little design as possible

+Additionally:

+Good design should be iterated.
+It should be ethical.
+Good design should be international and non-discriminatory.
+Good design should be *fun*.

 # Pherkad

 The Pherkad code governs content.

 ##### Ensure optimal presentation.

+There are countless approaches to this.
+A few out of a million things to care about:

+- Practice 'correct' spelling, punctuation, and grammar.
-- prioritise human readable formats
+- Prioritise human readable formats.

-With images or other visual media:
+- Be consistent in style and hierarchy.
-- be sensible in choosing between vectors and rasters
+- Be sensible in choosing file formats (e.g. vectors/rasters).
-- be reasonable with fidelity and compression
+- Be reasonable with fidelity and compression.
+- Account for accessibility or technical edge cases.

 ##### Create content that is accurate and correct.

-There is no place for content that is made to mislead or misinform.
+There is no place for content made to mislead or misinform.

 ##### Create content that is welcoming, accessible, and enjoyable.

+Fuck discrimination.
+Fuck reactionaries.
+Fuck boring spreadsheets reporting on quarterly earnings.

 ##### Credit sources.